eWaterCycle/grpc4bmi/README.md

 ## Purpose

-This software allows you to wrap your BMI implementation (https://github.com/csdms/bmi) in a server process and communicate with it via the included python client.
-The communication is serialized to protocol buffers by GRPC (https://grpc.io/) and occurs over network ports.
+This software allows you to wrap your [Basic Model Interface (BMI)](https://github.com/csdms/bmi) implementation in a server process and communicate with it via the included Python client.
+The communication is serialized to protocol buffers by [GRPC](https://grpc.io/) and occurs over network ports.
+Can run models in isolated containers using Docker or Apptainer.

 ## Installation